Free career tips...

-Wouldn't it be wonderful if you could make more money just by being kinder to people?
+Wouldn't it be wonderful if you could enjoy more success just by being kinder to people?

-That's the basic idea behind our work, if you define "kind" as meaning helping others in a meaningful and substantive manner.
+That's the basic idea behind my work, if you define "kind" as meaning helping others in a meaningful and substantive manner.

 Even when it's difficult.
 Even when being "kind" requires sacrifices on your part.

-We've structured the pages that follow around a single sentence, our credo:
+I've structured the pages that follow around a single sentence, my personal and professional credo: